Renault Formula One crash controversy: WMSC meeting

-The extraordinary meeting of the WMSC took place on 21 September 2009 in Paris.
+The meeting of the WMSC regarding the incident took place on 21 September 2009 in Paris.
 After a ninety-minute hearing, the council imposed a disqualification on Renault F1, suspended for two years.
 This meant that if a similar incident occurred before 2011, Renault F1 would be banned from Formula One.
 Briatore was banned indefinitely from any FIA-sanctioned event, while Symonds received a five-year ban.
 Furthermore, Briatore was indefinitely banned from managing drivers when the FIA stated that super licences would not be issued or renewed to any driver associated with him in the future.
 Alonso was cleared of wrongdoing; the FIA found no evidence that he or his mechanics knew anything about the scheme.

 The WMSC came down hard on Briatore because he denied his involvement despite overwhelming evidence.
 Symonds, in contrast, had confessed, expressing his "eternal regret and shame" for his role in the scheme.
 In announcing the sanctions, the council stated that Renault F1's actions were serious enough to merit being thrown out of Formula One altogether.
 However, it opted to impose a suspended sentence because Renault F1 took swift action in forcing Briatore and Symonds to resign.
 The Daily Mirror described the de facto lifetime ban on Briatore as the harshest sanction ever imposed on an individual in the history of motorsport.

 A major contribution to the punishment of Briatore and Symonds was the testimony of an unnamed "Witness X", a Renault F1 employee who was also present at the pre-race meeting but rejected the idea.